Where does debt payoff motivation come from?

 So, if you are trying to get out of debt, you have to first talk to your partner.
 You need to work together and make sure you are on the same page.
 Otherwise, your debt plan will never work.

 Kelan Kline from The Savvy Couple

-If you are trying to get out of debt, the #1 tip we can give you is commit 110% into actually doing it.
-For years we were just chipping away at our student loan debt and keep telling ourselves it would disappear eventually.
-Once we finally make the decision to become debt free and committed ourselves to it, we were able to pay off $25,000 of debt in under five months.
+If you are trying to get out of debt, the #1 tip we can give you is to commit 110% to actually doing it.
+For years we were just chipping away at our student loan debt and kept telling ourselves it would disappear eventually.
+Once we finally make the decision to become debt-free and committed ourselves to it, we were able to pay off $25,000 of debt in under five months.
 Decide to get out of debt and don’t waver until it’s gone.

 Jeff Proctor from Breaking The One Percent and Dollar Sprout

 My number one tip for getting out of debt is to stop getting into more debt.
 It sounds simple, but I’ve seen so many people wait until they have the “perfect plan” to get out of debt before they stop using their credit cards.
 You don’t need to have everything figured out at the beginning – but do everything you can to stop making the problem worse!
 Once you’ve got the problem contained, then it’s time to start tackling each debt one payment at a time.